 4. Chicken Inasal Skewers

-Chicken inasal is a popular grilled dish from the Western Visayas region.
-Its distinctive flavor comes from the marinade which is made from vinegar, calamansi, lemongrass, garlic, ginger, brown sugar, and atsuete oil.
-The recipe works well with chicken, which is an economical choice too, but you can substitute the chicken for other sources of protein should you wish to.
+Chicken inasal is a beloved grilled dish from the Western Visayas region.
+Its distinct flavor comes from the marinade featuring vinegar, calamansi, lemongrass, garlic, ginger, brown sugar, and achuete oil.
+The recipe works well with chicken, which is an economical choice, but you can also replace it with other proteins for variety.

 5. Tortang Pancit

-An okonomiyaki-inspired, healthier version of classic pancit.
-Very quick and easy to make, with only a few ingredients required that you may have in stock already.
-The flavors in this dish will appeal to a broad audience.
+Here’s an okonomiyaki-inspired, healthy-ish version of the classic Filipino pancit.
+This recipe is quick and easy to whip up, requiring only a few ingredients you already have in stock.
+Try offering this unique dish featuring flavors that will appeal to an even broader audience.

 6. Filipino Style Creamy Seafood Bouillabaisse